What do abbreviations mean?

 Doctors of Optometry (Optometrists or OD) are eye doctors who specialize in examination, diagnosis and treatment of impairment and disease of the visual system.
 They are licensed to practice in Michigan.
 Read more about Eye Care Clinic and Optical Shop and meet our optometrists.

 Registered Nurses (RNs) and Licensed Practical Nurses (LPNs) provide clinical services and support for patients throughout UHS.
-Read more about Nursing Services and meet our nurses.
+Read more about Nursing Services and meet our Nurses and Medical Assistants.